 A laparoscopic sleeve gastrectomy is a non-reversible weight-loss procedure that reduces stomach size by 85 percent.
 It generates weight loss solely through reduced food intake.

 Before undergoing laparoscopic sleeve gastrectomy surgery, you will need to diet to reduce the amount of fat around your liver.
 You need to drink clear fluids only for at least 48 hours before the surgery.
 You should also stop taking all medications, and you should get your colon cleansed.

 During surgery, the stomach is divided vertically.
 The portion of the stomach that remains is shaped like a very slim banana or sleeve, which measures from 1 to 5 ounces.

 There is no intestinal bypass, only stomach reduction.
 The lack of an intestinal bypass reduces the risk of potential long-term complications like marginal ulcers, vitamin deficiencies and intestinal obstructions.

-Studies have shown that patients who undergo a laparoscopic sleeve gastrectomy lose close to 55-65% of their excess weight within one year.
+Studies have shown that patients who undergo a laparoscopic sleeve gastrectomy lose close to 55-65 percent of their excess weight within one year.
 The surgery also may reduce cravings for sweets and improves overall quality of life.
-Also, because it is a type of minimally invasive surgery, it requires a shorter hospital stay and results in a faster recovery time.
+Also, because it is a minimally invasive surgery, it requires a shorter hospital stay and results in a faster recovery time.